-- You must take advice from Legal if: - You wish to amend a contract - you wish to assign or novate a contract or - you wish to terminate a contract before the expiry of the contractual term. - Where a variation means that the value of a contract would exceed the Procurement Threshold, or where there is any material change to the contract, the contract must be treated as a new procurement under CSOs - A change will not be deemed material if the value of the modification is both below the Procurement Threshold and below 10% of the original contract value after indexation, or if permitted by the terms of the contract originally procured. - The authorisation needed for any change will be dependent upon the value of that change in line with financial delegations. - Officers must be satisfied that they have sufficient budget to cover any variation and that the variation is lawful, reasonable in all the circumstances and will achieve value for money. - A copy of all variations must be kept with the original contract and provided to Procurement for inclusion on CSW-jets.
+- You must take advice from Legal Services if: - You wish to amend a contract; - you wish to assign or novate a contract; or - you wish to terminate a contract before the expiry of the contractual term - Where a variation means that the value of a contract would exceed the threshold set in Procurement Legislation, or where there is any material change to the contract, the contract must be treated as a new procurement under CSO's - A change will not be deemed material if the value of the modification is both below the threshold set by procurement legislation and below 10% of the original contract value after indexation, or if permitted by the terms of the contract originally procured - The authorisation needed for any change will be dependent upon the value of that change in line with financial delegations - Officers must be satisfied that they have sufficient budget to cover any variation and that the variation is lawful, reasonable in all the circumstances and will achieve value for money - A copy of all variations must be kept with the original contract and provided to procurement for inclusion on CSW-jets.

-4.7.
+2.5.4.7.
 Exemptions from CSOs

 - a.
-Any requirement of CSOs may be waived with the consent of both the S.151 officer and the Monitoring Officer subject to any legal restraints. - b.
-Where a proposed contract is likely to exceed any Procurement Threshold in force at that time, no exemption can be authorised if such an exemption would result in a breach of Procurement Legislation. - c.
-An application for a waiver (exemption) shall be: - submitted on the approved 'exemption form' [INSERT LINK] - set out the reason for requiring the waiver and - show how the proposal complies with any applicable law, demonstrates propriety, value for money and supports the Council's objectives.
+Any requirement of CSOs may be waived with the consent of both the chief finances.151 officer and the monitoring officer Monitoring Officer subject to any legal restraints. - b.
+Where a proposed contract is likely to exceed any legislatively binding procurement threshold in force at that time, no exemption can be authorised if such an exemption would result in a breach of procurement legislation.

+b.c.
+An application for a waiver (exemption) shall be:

-- d.
-Where an exemption from competition is necessary because of an unforeseeable emergency involving immediate risk to persons, property or serious disruption to Council services the relevant strategic director and assistant director must submit a report to the S.151 officer and the Monitoring Officer as soon as practicable following the event.
-Any contract entered into for these purposes should be the minimum required to remove the immediate risk to persons or property or to reduce the disruption to Council services to a manageable level. - e.
-In cases of urgency if the contract is likely to exceed £1,000,000 then the urgent Key Decision regime must be complied with before any contract is entered into.
+- submitted on the approved 'exemption form'; [INSERT LINK]; - set out the reason for requiring the waiver; and - show how the proposal complies with any applicable law, demonstrates propriety, value for money and supports the council's objectives. - e.d.
+Where an exemption from competition is necessary because of an unforeseeable emergency involving immediate risk to persons, property or serious disruption to council services the relevant strategic director and assistant director must submit a report to the chief-finances.151 officer and the monitoring officer as soon as practicable following the event.
+Any contract entered into for these purposes should be the minimum required to remove the immediate risk to persons or property or to reduce the disruption to council services to a manageable level.

+d.e.
+In cases of urgency if the contract is likely to exceed £1,000,000 then the urgent key decision regime must be complied with before any contract is entered into.

-4.8.
-Contract Formalities, Signing and Sealing
+2.6.4.8.
+Contract Formalities, Signing and Sealing - Minimum Requirements a.
+Contracts shall be signed by the council as follows:

-Major Contracts: By affixing the common seal of the Council and witnessed (signed) by one designated officer OR where there is no seal affixed, signed by at least two designated officers.
-Ordinary Contracts: By affixing the common seal of the Council and witnessed (signed) by one designated officer OR where the contract value is between £500,000 and £999,999 and there is no seal affixed, signed by a strategic director or above OR where the contract value is between £100,000 and £499,999 and there is no seal affixed, signed by an assistant director or above.
-Minor Contracts: By affixing the common seal of the Council and witnessed (signed) by one designated officer OR signed by third tier manager, cost centre manager or above.
+Major Contracts: By affixing the common seal of the council and witnessed (signed) by one designated officer OR where there is no seal affixed, signed by at least two designated officers.
+Ordinary Contracts: By affixing the common seal of the council and witnessed (signed) by on designated officer OR where the contract value is between £500,000 and £999,999 and there is no seal affixed, signed by a strategic director or above OR where the contract value is between £100,000 and £499,999 and there is no seal affixed, by an assistant director or above.
+Minor Contracts: By affixing the common seal of the council and witnessed (signed) by one designated officer OR Signed by third tier manager, cost centre manager or above.